jayp1206/CoolerGuy/README.md

 - Allow automatic administrative logon: Disabled
 - Allow floppy copy and access to all drives and all folders: Disabled

-#### Shutdown
-- Allow system to be shutdown without having to log on: Enabled

 #### System Cryptography
 - Force strong key protection for user keys stored on the computer: User must enter a password each time they use a key
 - Use FIPS compliant algorithms for encryption, hashing, and signing: Enabled